 Encryption is the most effective way of ensuring data is kept safe.
 Encryption applies math functions to the data to make it unreadable.
 It is the science of changing or modifying data so it makes no sense to the intruders.
-Only you and anyone else who holds the decryption key will be able to unmodify the data again, reverting it a readable format.
+Only you and anyone else who holds the decryption key will be able to reformat the data to make it readable again.

 So why is it important?